blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 }}
 ```

-This will send an SMS that looks like this:
+This event will send an SMS that looks like this:

 > ALERT!
 Air quality alert in main conference room.
 AQI: 3, CO2: 500ppm, TVOC: 200ppb.